flowground/amazonaws-com-codepipeline-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### RegisterWebhookWithThirdParty
-### Configures a connection between the webhook that was created and the external tool with events to be detected.
+> Configures a connection between the webhook that was created and the external tool with events to be detected.<br/>

 #### Input Parameters
 * `Action` - _required_